Training Day: Casting

 Davis Guggenheim was originally attached to direct the film, with Matt Damon as Jake Hoyt and Samuel L. Jackson as Alonzo Harris.
 Once Washington became attached to the project, he requested to have Guggenheim replaced with Fuqua.
 Eminem was offered the role of Hoyt, but turned it down in order to focus on preparing for 8 Mile (2002).
 Tobey Maguire, Paul Walker, Freddie Prinze Jr., Ryan Phillippe, and Scott Speedman all auditioned for the role of Hoyt.

 Music

 A soundtrack to the film was released on September 11, 2001, by Priority Records.
 It peaked at 35 on the Billboard 200 and 19 on the Top R&B/Hip-Hop Albums and spawned two hit singles, Nelly's "#1" and Dr. Dre and DJ Quik's "Put It on Me".

+The film's score was composed by Mark Mancina, who had previously scored Antoine Fuqua's Bait (2000).
+Discussing his approach to Training Day, Mancina said, "I did something nobody was doing – an ambient score against a gritty picture."
+Rather than using what he considered the more predictable choice of a hip-hop-oriented score, Mancina sought a multicultural sound that reflected the diversity of Los Angeles.
+He recalled, "Instead of doing the predictable hip-hop sound, I did something multi-cultural to reflect Los Angeles, which is full of all sorts of styles of music and people."
+Mancina also incorporated Asian-influenced instrumentation into the score.
+According to the composer, Fuqua was initially uncertain about this unconventional approach, but eventually came to appreciate its contribution to the film.

 Release

 Training Day was originally scheduled for release on September 21, 2001, and had a strong advertising push.
 However, following the September 11 attacks, the film was pushed back to October 5, 2001, replacing Collateral Damages original release date.